 Asheville Dog Bite Lawyers

-You’re out with your spouse or significant other walking the dog on a beautiful Sunday afternoon.
+You’re out with your spouse or significant other, walking the dog on a beautiful Sunday afternoon.
 But your pleasant walk turns ugly when a bigger dog gets loose and comes after you and your pup.
 Injuries are suffered.

 Perhaps you were invited to a friend’s house for dinner.
 Their dog got a little nasty and bit you.
+In either case, there are damages that have been suffered.
+Our lawyer at Hensley Cloninger & Greer, P.C. can help you get appropriate compensation.

-Call (828) 383-8414 or contact us online to set up a free consultation.
+Call (828) 383-8414 or contact us online to set up a free consultation with our Asheville dog bite attorney.

 Strict Liability for Dog Bites in North Carolina